-Employment of forensic science technicians is projected to grow more slowly than the average for all occupations.
-Job growth will depend on the area of specialty.
+The job demand for forensic science technicians is expected to increase by 16 percent between 2020 and 2030 - that's much faster than the average for all occupations.* Job growth will depend on the area of specialty.
 Since wildlife forensic science is a relatively new and very small field, the number of new jobs will be limited.
 Opportunities will depend largely on government funding.

 How Do I Get a Wildlife Forensics Specialist Degree?

 Forensic scientists need at least a bachelor's degree in chemistry, biology, physics, or a related natural science from a program accredited by the Forensic Science Education Programs Accreditation Commission.
 A solid background in math and statistics is also important.

 Many forensic scientists also have master's and doctoral degrees in forensic science.
 Earning an advanced degree is an excellent career investment that can lead to promotions and additional employment opportunities.